xmunoz/Molcajete.jl/README.md

 # Molcajete

 A date finder for the Julia meetup.
+First, you'll need to set the environment variable `MEETUP_API_TOKEN`.
+Anyone logged into meetup.com can find their token here: https://secure.meetup.com/meetup_api/key/

 To run, simly edit `src/test.jl` and run `julia src/test.jl`.